telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

                 usually include a custom background color, foreground color, and font properties.

-###  FooterStyle `GridTableItemStyle`
+###  EnableAjaxSkinRendering `String`

-Gets a reference to the GridTableItemStyle object that allows you to set the
-            appearance of the footer item in a Telerik RadGrid control.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableAriaSupport `Boolean`

+When set to true enables support for WAI-ARIA

+###  Enabled `Boolean`

+Gets or sets a value indicating whether the Web server control is enabled.

+###  EnableEmbeddedBaseStylesheet `Boolean`

-Use the FooterItemStyle property to control the appearance of the footer item
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
-                in a Telerik RadGrid control.
-This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, FooterItemStyle-ForeColor).Nest a <FooterItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, FooterItemStyle.ForeColor).
-Common settings
-                usually include a custom background color, foreground color, and font properties.

-###  HeaderStyle `GridTableItemStyle`

-Gets the style properties of the heading section in the RadGrid control.

 #### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableGroupsExpandAll `Boolean`

+Gets or sets a value indicating whether the groups expand/collapse all header buttons should be switched on.

+###  EnableHeaderContextAggregatesMenu `Boolean`

+Gets or sets a value indicating whether the option to set columns aggregates should appear in
+             	header context menu.

+###  EnableHeaderContextFilterMenu `GridFilterMenu`

+Gets or sets a value indicating whether the header context filter menu should be
+                 enabled.

+###  EnableHeaderContextMenu `GridHeaderContextMenu`

+Gets or sets a value indicating whether the header context menu should be
+                 enabled.

+###  EnableHierarchyExpandAll `Boolean`

+Gets or sets a value indicating whether the hierarchy expand/collapse all header buttons should be switched on.

+###  EnableLinqExpressions `Boolean`

+Gets or sets a value indicating whether native LINQ expressions will be enabled.

+###  EnableTheming `Boolean`

+Gets or sets a value indicating whether themes apply to this control.

+###  EnableViewState `Boolean`

+Gets or sets a value indicating whether the server control persists
+            its view state, and the view state of any child controls it contains, to the requesting client.

+###  EnableViewState `Boolean`

+Gets or sets a value indicating whether the server control persists
+            its view state, and the view state of any child controls it contains, to the requesting client.

+###  ExportSettings `GridExportSettings`

+Gets a reference to the  object that
+                    allows you to set the properties of the grouping operation in a Telerik RadGrid control.

+#### Remarks
-Use the HeaderItemStyle property to control the appearance of the header item
+Use the ExportSettings property to control the settings of the grouping
-                in a Telerik RadGrid control.
-This property is read-only; however, you can set the properties of the GridTableItemStyle object it returns.
-The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridTableItemStyle object (for example, HeaderItemStyle-ForeColor).Nest a <HeaderItemStyle> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, HeaderItemStyle.ForeColor).
+                operations in a Telerik RadGrid control.
+This property is read-only;
+                however, you can set the properties of the GridGroupingSettings object it returns.
+                The properties can be set declaratively using one of the following methods:Place an attribute in the opening tag of the Telerik RadGrid control in the form Property-Subproperty, where Subproperty is a property of the GridExportSettings object (for example,
+                    GroupingSettings-ExpandTooltip).Nest a <GroupingSettings> element between the opening and closing tags of the Telerik RadGrid control.The properties can also be set programmatically in the form Property.Subproperty (for example, GroupingSettings.ExpandTooltip).
 Common settings
-                usually include a custom background color, foreground color, and font properties.
+                usually include the tool tips for the sorting controls.

 ###  FilterItemStyle `GridTableItemStyle`